Brief data for post-5- tension post

 Estimate the net area for path abee’.

-But with the same S distance, so we have to add (t*s^2/4*g1)+ (t*s^2/4*g2).
+But with the same S distance, we must add (t*s^2/4*g1)+ (t*s^2/4*g2).
 Anet=Agross- sum(d*t)+(t*s^2/4*g1)+ (t*s^2/4*g2), Anet= 4.75-3*(1″)*1/2″+(1/2*(3^2/(4*2.50)+(1/2*(3^2/(4*4.50)= 3.96 inch2.

 Estimate the net area for path abee’.Estimate the net area for path abee’.